 As heartbroken and annoyed I am from the incident and after the incident hassle.
 I learned I could have avoided the theft from happening.
 If we had stuck to our precaution safety till the end, the incident would not have happened.
 Despite the fact that our car was parked among other cars and people are coming back and forth, Thieves broke into the car.
 However, I learned a very hard lesson and here are my tips to stay safe while traveling on a road trip.

 Since you are renting a car and crossing countries.
 It will lure thieves to it while driving and stopping in public places.
 I rented a car in Germany and I crossed France coming to Spain.
 The whole time I parked the car in paid parking lot and I made sure the parking lot is not an open area but closed with camera surrounding it even in the hotels I booked in our way.
 The one time that I trusted the beautiful castle and its surrounding so much, thieves got their chance.
 Villains watch their victim closely and they will get the chance if they could.
 These bad people must have used a detector to see if we have something in the trunk.
 Something I discovered after I heard so many similar stories in the same area from locals.

 I would have recommended buying theft insurance but really you have to make sure it covers your belonging 24 hours.
-Some if not all of Europe rented car insurance cover from about 10 pm till 8 am at least t.
-If the incident happens during the day like in our case. the insurance will not cover a penny from the theft.
+Some if not all of Europe rented car insurance cover if the indecent happens from about 10 pm till 8 am.
+If the incident happens during the day, like in our case, the insurance does not cover a penny.